mmottl/gsl-ocaml/README.txt

 the program, leaving a core dump (not so helpful with caml).

-If a callback (for minimizers, solvers, etc.) raises an exception, ocamlgsl either return GSL_FAILURE or NaN to GSL, depending on the type of callback.
+If a callback (for minimizers, solvers, etc.) raises an exception, gsl-ocaml either returns GSL_FAILURE or NaN to GSL, depending on the type of callback.
 In either case the original caml exception is not propagated.
 The GSL function will either return normally (but probably with values containing NaNs somewhere) or raise a Gsl_exn exception.